AlbertoBasalo/cc-lab/docs/1-code/1-names/1_kata - Caesar.md

 - Allow the shift to be a sequence of numbers, so that each letter can be shifted by a different amount.
 - Extract the shift number sequence form a password string char codes.

-## Clean Implementation
+## Clean Implementation Requirements

-Use proper naming conventions and clean code principles to implement the Caesar cipher algorithm.
+1 - Use proper naming conventions.

-Any variable name should be meaningful and self-explanatory.
+  - Any variable name should be meaningful and self-explanatory.

-Any function or method should start with a verb and be named after what it does.
+  - Any function or method should start with a verb and be named after what it does.

-Use simply short verbs for conditional flags and booleans.
+  - Use simply short verbs for conditional flags and booleans.